yamhiroto/ML-Research-Project-MS-BGD-2020/README.md

 - all_litho.csv for all the different lithologies
 - argile_litho.csv for lithologies among clays.

-#### geoxilia.db
-Database files which can be uploaded in notebooks.

 #### Presentation - 10.02.2020.pdf
 PDF version of the slides we used for an official presentation in front of the class and a jury.